Pennsylvania Railroad class Q2

 Despite the overall success, the Q2s were all out of service by 1951.
-With dieselization, they were the obvious first targets to be withdrawn since they were only a little more capable than the conventional J1 class 2-10-4s, but with far-higher operating and maintenance costs.
+With dieselization, they were the obvious first targets to be withdrawn since they were only a little more capable than the conventional J1 class 2-10-4s under the PRR's 50 mile-an-hour speed limit for freight trains, but with far-higher operating and maintenance costs.
 The final Q2, 6199's power output is 7,987 hp.
 All have been scrapped and none were preserved.